 Texas long ago established itself as an artistic gymnastics hotbed.
 The state’s gyms have produced a disproportionate share of Olympians and high-level competitors.

 In 2015, Fort Worth served as the site of the NCAA Women's Gymnastics Championships for the first time.
-The Fort Worth Convention Center also hosted the event in 2016 and will do so again this year.
-In 2020, the championships will move to the new Dickies Arena in the Cultural District and remain there through at least 2022.
+The Fort Worth Convention Center also hosted the event in 2016 and 2019.
+The pandemic canceled 2020’s championships, scheduled for the new Dickies Arena in the Cultural District.
+The new facility will now host the event in 2021 and each year through at least 2026.

 Even before landing the national title competition, the city welcomed top collegiate programs to compete in the Metroplex Challenge each January.
 Since 2012, top clubs have brought their gymnasts to the Convention Center to compete on Friday, followed on Saturday by a quad meet featuring four highly-rated NCAA teams.
 The event’s success helped pave the way for Fort Worth to attract the championships, as top collegiate coaches saw what the city had to offer.